Pylons/pyramid/docs/narr/introduction.rst

 Asset specifications are strings that contain both a Python package name and a file or directory name, e.g. ``MyPackage:static/index.html``.
 Use of these specifications is omnipresent in Pyramid.
-You can refer to a template using an asset specification, a translation directory, and other package-bound static resources using one.
+An asset specification can refer to a template, a translation directory, or any other package-bound static resource.
 This makes a system built on Pyramid extensible, because you don't have to rely on globals ("*the* static directory") or lookup schemes ("*the* ordered set of template directories") to address your files.
 You can move files around as necessary, and include other packages that may not share your system's templates or static files without encountering conflicts.

 Because asset specifications are used heavily in Pyramid, we've also provided a way to allow users to override assets.
 Say you love a system that someone